Johann Philipp Abelin

 Johann Philipp Abelin was a German chronicler whose career straddled the 16th and 17th centuries.
 He was born, probably, at Strasbourg, and died there between 1634 and 1637.
-He wrote numerous histories under the pseudonyms of Abeleus, Philipp Arlanibäus, Johann Ludwig Gottfried and Gotofredus.
+He wrote numerous histories under the pseudonyms of Abeleus, Philipp Arlanibäus and Gotofredus.

 Publications

 He worked mainly as a translator for the publishing house of Lucas Jennisius, Matthäus Merian and Friedrich Hulsius in Frankfurt.
 Some of his works, such as a history of India, proved later to be translations of other works.
 His own works consisted mainly of compilations of historical records.

 Own works

 Abelin produced compilations of contemporary records and letters about the events of the wars of Gustavus Adolphus of Sweden without further historical commentary: